likhonsdev/AgentV/docs/deployment.md

 ## Vercel Deployment

-Vercel is the recommended deployment platform for Sifra UI, providing seamless integration with Next.js.
+Vercel is the recommended deployment platform for AgentV, providing seamless integration with Next.js.

 ### Deploying with Vercel CLI